Friday, October 14, 2022

 Back in 2012, I was really excited about the release of the 1940 US Census - I called it once in a lifetime and it was.
 But low and behold, these past 10 years have gone by fast and another 'once' is happening.
 The 1950 census data has been released.

 So now the work of searching has begun.
 Using the 1940 records in my collection, I have started the process of looking up those same folks and sometimes their children in the 1950 census.
 I am searching at Ancestry.com and am very appreciative that they have decided to make both the 1940 and 1950 census records available for free.
-They make it easy but there is still some serious time to be spent looking for all of those folks.
+They make it easy but there is still some serious time to be spent looking for all of my people.

 1950 United States Census enumerators using